ferasbg/glioAI/README.md

 * We are only interested in applying transfer learning, which relies on training based on previously learned knowledge with a corpus of different large-scale datasets.

-* Because we are given a low volume of training data and are working with images, we decided to use [VGG16](https://keras.io/applications/#vgg16), a state-of-the-art convolutional neural network with 16 layers to increase the probability of attaining a greater model accuracy.
+* Because we are given a low volume of training data and are working with images, we decided to use [VGG16](https://keras.io/applications/#vgg16) for our core infrastructure to begin with.
+It is a state-of-the-art convolutional neural network with 16 layers to increase the probability of attaining a greater model accuracy.

 ## Dataset